 - AC/DC – Powerage

 Of course, any conversation about bands that grind rock & roll down to its core would be incomplete without mentioning AC/DC, the quintessential bare-bones rock group.
 Everyone and their grandmother has been exposed to “Back in Black” at some point in their lives, but not enough people are familiar with the masterpiece that is “Powerage.”
-It should come as no surprise that this is Keith Richards’ favorite AC/DC album: Malcolm Young himself called it their most underrated record and the one that “real pure rock & roll guys” respect the most.
+Malcolm Young himself called it their most underrated record and the one that “real pure rock & roll guys” respect the most.
+Perhaps unsurprisingly, it is also Keith Richards’ favorite AC/DC album.

 Why would Malcolm say that?
 A brief overview of the tracklist will tell you all you need to know.
 “Sin City” is Joe Perry’s favorite AC/DC song.
 Eddie Van Halen called “Down Payment Blues’” guitar riff one of his all-time favorites.
 “Gone Shootin’” is Brian Johnson’s favorite Bon Scott-era AC/DC song and “Beavis and Butt-Head” creator Mike Judge based the theme music for his show on its unique riff.
 The intensity of Scott’s venomous vocals on “Up To My Neck In You” is only matched by Angus Young’s ripping 83-second guitar solo (the best one he ever recorded, in my opinion).
 “Riff Raff” is possibly AC/DC’s fastest song, and album closer “Kicked In The Teeth” is one their most aggressive.
 Opener “Rock ‘N’ Roll Damnation” is the most commercial track on here, but it’s still rawer than subsequent hits like “Highway To Hell.”